wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-tcp-service.md

     | **Description** | `Sends greetings`       |

 5. Select **GitHub** tab.
-6. To allow Choreo to connect to your GitHub account, click **Authorize with GitHub**.
-7. If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials, and select the repository you created by forking [https://github.com/wso2/choreo-sample-apps](https://github.com/wso2/choreo-sample-apps) to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).
+6. If you have not already connected your GitHub repository to Choreo, to allow Choreo to connect to your GitHub account, click **Authorize with GitHub** and enter your GitHub credentials, and select the repository you created in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

     !!! info
          The **Choreo GitHub App** requires the following permissions: